 - Place it over medium or high heat and wait for it to simmer.

 - Crack an egg into each poaching cup and cover the pan.
 Carefully place the poacher inside the pan and then put the lid on top.
-The lid should be placed securely on top to make sure the steam stays inside.
+The lid should be placed securely on top to ensure the steam stays inside.

 - Cook for 2-3 minutes for runny yolks.
 Cook for 5 minutes for firm yolks.